-The Prairie Village Police Department's 2017 Citizens Academy will start April 19 and run through June 21, 2017.
+The Prairie Village Police Department's 2017 Citizens Academy has already been completed.
+Plans are to conduct the 2018 Academy in the Spring.
 Please contact Sgt.
 Brady Sullivan with questions: email@example.com.

 The Prairie Village Citizens Police Academy is a community-involved program designed to provide citizens with firsthand knowledge of the day-to-day operations of a modern police department.